web2py/py4web/apps/_documentation/static/en/_sources/chapter-10.rst.txt

 (produces the same output as before).

-The following set of helpers:
+The following are the current set of helpers available within the YATL
+module:

 ``A``, ``BEAUTIFY``, ``BODY``, ``CAT``, ``CODE``, ``DIV``, ``EM``, ``FORM``, ``H1``, ``H2``, ``H3``, ``H4``, ``H5``, ``H6``, ``HEAD``,